'House of the Dragon' Episode 2 Recap: Dragon Eggs Are Serious Business

-In House of the Dragon's premiere episode, King Viserys declared his daughter, Princess Rhaenyra, his heir.
+In House of the Dragon's premiere episode, The Heirs of the Dragon, King Viserys declared his daughter, Princess Rhaenyra, his heir.
 That flies in the face of tradition, which would have Viserys' younger brother Daemon Targaryen be next in line to wear the crown.
 We're beginning to see why House of the Dragon's showrunner called the Game of Thrones prequel "Succession, but with dragons."

 For those playing catchup, House of the Dragon is set around 200 years before the events seen in Game of Thrones.
 Based on George R.R.
 Martin's 2018 book Fire and Blood, it's all about the Targaryens.
 In episode 1, we were introduced not only to King Viserys, Prince Daemon and Princess Rhaenyra, but also Hand of the King Otto Hightower, his daughter Alicent and the "Sea Snake" Lord Corlys Velaryon.

-The premier episode set the stage.
+The premiere episode set the stage.
 Now let the show begin.
 Warning: House of the Dragon episode 2 spoilers below.

 Rebellions across the land